Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Related Work

-As a deep LfD framework, {\otherLongName} ({\otherShortName}) is developed based on Conditional Neural Processes (CNP) \cite{garnelo2018conditional}, also aiming to handle high-dimensional sensorimotor data.
-The ability of {\otherShortName} to use raw visual data is illustrated by the integration of a Convolutional Neural Network as a state encoder \cite{seker2019conditional}.
-In short, {\otherShortName} can be used to learn robust representations about the underlying patterns in the sensorimotor data and construct trajectories that can be conditioned on real-time sensory data to enable real-time responses.
+As a deep LfD framework, {\otherLongName} ({\otherShortName}) is developed based on Conditional Neural Processes (CNP) \cite{garnelo2018conditional}, also aiming to handle high-dimensional sensorimotor data. {\otherShortName} can be used to learn movement primitives using sensorimotor data and construct trajectories that can be conditioned on real-time sensory data to enable real-time responses.
 It has been successfully applied to complex trajectory data across numerous studies and domains, such as \cite{yildirim2022learning, ada2023meta}.
 However, only a single query network is used in {\otherShortName} to decode different demonstrations of a movement primitive.
 As a result, trajectories are formed by interpolating between different modes of the same skill, which may lead to suboptimal results where the demonstration trajectories are multimodal or intersecting.

+Recently, the Stable Movement Primitives (Stable MP), \cite{perez2023stable}, is proposed to learn movement primitives, potentially belonging to multiple skills, using the same neural mechanism.
+It offers the advantage of guaranteed precision at conditioning points.
+However, it requires supervision about the type of skill it learns or generates.
+Additionally, the system puts limitations on the conditioning mechanism.
+Contrarily, CNEP discovers trajectory types in an unsupervised manner and can be conditioned from any via point.